 The advantages of the heap compared to a stack are listed below:

 1. Heap is more flexible when compared to a stack

 2. Memory space of the heap can actually be allocated and de-allocated as per the need.

-On contrary, disadvantages of heap compared to a stack is listed below:
+On the contrary, disadvantages of the heap compared to a stack is listed below:

-1. Memory of the heap is slower when compared to the memory of the stack
+1. The memory of the heap is slower when compared to the memory of the stack

 The following are the steps that you need to follow to insert the data into the tree: